'The Great Successor' Aims To Fill In Blanks On The Life Of North Korea's Kim Jong Un

 What emerges is a portrait of Kim fully in charge and consciously channeling his grandfather, North Korean founder Kim Il Sung, to bolster his legitimacy.
 Contrary to prevailing stereotypes, in this story Kim is anything but a madman.
 Cold-blooded for sure, but playing a calculated defensive strategy aimed at standing up his rule.

 By Fifield's account, Kim is willing to loosen his grip just enough to placate the impoverished masses and the regime's wealthy oligarchs.
-At the same time, he has proven more ruthless than his father — dispatching potential rivals, such as his uncle and top regime adviser Jang Song Thaek, who was executed in 2013 and his half-brother, Kim Jong Nam, who was ambushed with a deadly nerve agent at a Kuala Lumpur airport three years later.
+At the same time, he has proved more ruthless than his father — dispatching potential rivals, such as his uncle and top regime adviser Jang Song Thaek, who was executed in 2013, and his half-brother, Kim Jong Nam, who was ambushed with a deadly nerve agent at a Kuala Lumpur airport three years later.
 The book also asserts unequivocally that Kim Jong Nam was a CIA informant, which had only been rumored previously.

 Fifield offers us intriguing tidbits from Kim's childhood — there was the boy's ever-present obsession with basketball, particularly the Chicago Bulls, and family trips abroad under false passports to visit such sites as Tokyo Disneyland.
 Above all, we get a picture of isolation in Kim's formative years, with few playmates and an overwhelming, if not surprising, sense of entitlement.

+'Great Successor' Warns Kim Jong Un Is A Threat, Not A Joke

+'Great Successor' Warns Kim Jong Un Is A Threat, Not A Joke

 Following his father's death, the new leader understood that his youth and inexperience, particularly in a culture that values age and wisdom, meant that he needed to move quickly to consolidate power, Fifield notes.
-The nuclear and missile programs started by his grandfather and nurtured by his father, were kicked into overdrive.
-And once North Korea's ability to deliver these weapons to the shores of the hated United States proved sufficiently convincing, Kim was ready to pivot, "... time for the cruel, threatening, nuclear-armed tyrant to begin his metamorphosis into misunderstood, gracious, developmental dictator," writes Fifield.
+The nuclear and missile programs started by his grandfather and nurtured by his father were kicked into overdrive.
+And once North Korea's ability to deliver these weapons to the shores of the hated United States proved sufficiently convincing, Kim was ready to pivot — "time for the cruel, threatening, nuclear-armed tyrant to begin his metamorphosis into misunderstood, gracious, developmental dictator," writes Fifield.

-Kim's "charm offensive" that closely followed an alarming escalation of war rhetoric and personal insults traded by the regime and the serial tweeting President Trump, was part of this attempt.
+Kim's "charm offensive" that closely followed an alarming escalation of war rhetoric and personal insults traded by the regime and the serial tweeting President Trump was part of this attempt.

 With the goal of trying to understand the U.S. president, "North Korean officials began asking former American officials to decipher Trump's tweets for them," Fifield writes.
 "They read The Art of the Deal ...
 They asked about the United States' nuclear attack protocol.
 They asked if Trump really had the sole authority to push the nuclear button."